Tristan29-C/Finance-Models/README.md

 - Easy LBO model with leverage, interest expense, cash sweeps, debt paydown, and IRR/MOIC outputs.

 All models are written to be clean, reusable, and easy to run from IPython or a script.

+How to run

+Install numpy

+Run the DCF model: python dcf.py

+Or import the functions in IPython: from dcf import project_fcf, dcf_calculation, monte_carlo_neat

+For the LBO model: from lbo import easy_lbo